HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 $$ 13\times 13 = 12\times 12 + 2\times 12 + 1 = 12\times 12 + 25$$

-Now that's a little trickier: $2\times 12+1 = 25$ that's not too difficult.

 But you might not remember what $12 \times 12$ is.
 Do you?

 So, let's calculate that first.
 So what is 12x12?

-"I know!", you will now say, "We can apply that same trick again!"
+"I know!", you will now say, "We can apply that same trick again!".
 And indeed:

 $$ 12\times 12 = 11\times 11 + 2\times 11 + 1 = 11\times 11 + 23$$